yalnie/pixelrespawn.github.io/docs/contact.md

 We would like to hear back from you!

-For any questions, bug report, or feature request regarding Linking Boy, please contact us at <support@pixelrespawn.com>.
+For any questions, bug report, or feature request regarding Linkboy, please contact us at <support@pixelrespawn.com>.